Fun Facts on Nutrition You’d Never Guess! – Issue #6

 1. Cranberries Can Prevent Urinary Tract Infections

 Cranberries contain proanthocyanidins – plant chemicals that give the fruit or flowers of plants their red, blue, or purple colors.
 This plant substance can prevent bacteria from adhering to the walls of the urinary tract.
 This makes cranberries effective in preventing urinary tract infections (UTIs) and they’re also helpful for gum health by preventing oral bacterial from binding together.
-Enjoy cranberry juice or dried unsweetened cranberries for a tasty health boost.
+Enjoy unsweetened, diluted cranberry juice or dried unsweetened cranberries for a tasty health boost.

 Reference: Jepson, R. G., Williams, G., & Craig, J. C. (2012).
 Cranberries for preventing urinary tract infections.
 Cochrane Database of Systematic Reviews, (10), CD001321.